 These services give remote access to other computers.
 They are a security risk and many attackers probe for these services.

 X Window System (ports 6000-6005)

 The X Window System (or X-Windows) client connection is not encrypted and is dangerous to use on the Internet.

 NFS (Network File System) is a frequently used TCP/IP service where many users use the same files on a network.
 New versions have important authentication and security problems.
 To supply NFS on the Internet can be very dangerous.

 Many versions of X Windows operate X Font Servers.
 The X Font Servers operate as the super-user on some hosts.

 This port is used for system management by many vendors and the vendor's software may contain vulnerabilities.
 Many web proxies also use this port as an alternate HTTP port.
 This port is also used for communication by some forms of malware.

-If you must allow traffic through any of the default blocked ports to use the associated software applications, we recommend that you allow the traffic only through a VPN tunnel or use SSH (Secure Shell) with those ports.
+If you must allow traffic through any of the default blocked ports to use the associated software applications, we recommend that you allow the traffic only through a VPN tunnel.
 You should also enable IPS on your policies for improved security.